osmandapp/web/main/docs/user/map/tracks/track-context-menu.md

 | `osmand:state` | **State** is the state name.  |
 | `osmand:start_date` | **Start date** is the schedule data of a point.  |

 Waypoints are recorded with the track in the [GPX file](../../../technical/osmand-file-formats/osmand-gpx.md).
 Each of these waypoints has its own set of tags for description.
-All tags that are directly related to the description of waypoints and that can be edited directly in the OsmAnd application are listed in this section.
+All tags directly related to the description of waypoints that can be edited directly in the OsmAnd application are listed in this section.
 To change the Waypoint description, you can go one of the following ways:

 1. Find the required track in the *<Translate android="true" ids="shared_string_menu,shared_string_my_places,shared_string_gpx_files"/> tab* list.
 2. Tap the track on the map, if it is included in the [list of visible](../tracks/index.md#display-tracks-on-the-map).
 3. Tap the required waypoint if it is [visible](../../personal/tracks/manage-tracks.md#show-tracks-on-map) on the map.

-    Then in the [Tracks Context menu](./track-context-menu.md) tap *Points*, the field of the required folder with available waypoints and the Waypoint you are looking for.
+    Then in the [Tracks Context menu](./track-context-menu.md) tap *points*, the field of the required folder with available waypoints and the Waypoint you are looking for.
 Select menu *Actions →* **Edit GPX waypoint** and make changes.
 You cannot change the creation date of a point, *timestamp*, in the application.

-**Amenity tags** that describe additional information, such as hours of operation or phone number, specific to the POI take that information from OpenStreetMap data or data that you entered when creating the POI.
+**Amenity tags** that describe additional information, such as hours of operation or phone number, specific to the POI take that information from OpenStreetMap data or data you entered when creating the POI.
 You can edit such tags and [custom tags](#display-custom-gpx-tags) only in the code of the GPX file, which you can open with any text editor on your device.

 ## Split Interval